 - Suggestions for Future Joiners – finding out if they have any suggestions they would like to make for any future joiners so that they are able to settle comfortably.

-Our next event in early 2019 will examine the same theme discussed in this blog post – “Why employee stay with your Care organisation.”
+Our next event in early 2019 will examine the same theme discussed in this blog post – “Why employees stay with your Care organisation.”

 This event will include commentary and analysis of our own data from 100s of Retention interviews of Care Workers, helping you to understand why employees stay with your organisations such as your own.